What is Histamine?

 How to Treat Histamine Intolerance?

-- Remove the high histamine foods for 1-3 months.
+- Do your best to remove the high histamine foods for 1-3 months.

-- Add in a supplement of DAO by taking two pills at each meal.
-Histamine Scavenger is a common supplement we use to help reduce systemic histamine levels and can be purchased from our store.
+- Add in a supplement of DAO by taking two pills at each meal - HistaClear is the best DAO to breakdown dietary histamines .
+Histamine Scavenger and Natural Clear Hist are common supplements we use to help reduce systemic histamine levels and can be purchased from our store.
+For children, we use a great tasting chewable - ClearHist Jr.

 - Most importantly, find the root cause for the histamine intolerance (other than the genetics).
 If you're on a medication that is causing the intolerance, working with your physician to wean off of these medications is essential.
 Some of the primary causes are gut dysbiosis and gluten intolerance, which cause a leaky gut.
 Other causes can be a chemical sensitivity.
 These can range from heavy metal toxicity to sensitivity to colorings, dyes, paint chemicals, fluoride, chlorine, fire-retardant chemicals to a wide variety of pesticides or just about anything you can imagine.